Gunfight at Comanche Creek

 Gunfight at Comanche Creek is a 1963 American Western film directed by Frank McDonald and starring Audie Murphy.
+It is an uncredited remake of Last of the Badmen, an Allied Artists Pictures film from 1957.

 Plot

 A gang of Colorado bank robbers led by Amos Troop uses a technique where they break prisoners out of jail, use them to commit crimes, then later kill them to collect the reward.
 A detective, Gifford, goes undercover with the gang to bring them to justice.

 Saloon owner Abbie Stevens takes a liking to Gifford while he infiltrates the gang.
 So does a young outlaw, Kid Carter, who goes to the town's marshal to get help for Gifford, only to discover the marshal's actually the ringleader of the gang.
 Help arrives in the nick of time; the marshal and Troop are arrested and the rest killed in a shootout.